pinobatch/pently/docs/usage.md

 effect data left to play than pulse 1.
 If this is disabled, it plays all pulse sound effects on pulse 1.

+`PENTLY_USE_NOISE_POOLING` is similar.
+It moves a playing full-rate sound effect from the noise channel's sound effect envelope to its attack envelope before starting a new sound effect.
+The two sound effects will mix using the `PENTLY_USE_MUSIC_IF_LOUDER` setting.

 If `PENTLY_USE_MUSIC_IF_LOUDER` is enabled, and a sound effect and musical instrument are playing at the same time on the same channel, Pently switches between the two frame by frame based on which is